ChandlerMcCook/Site-Accountability-Manager/README.md

 ## Installation
+This extension is now available on the chrome web store!
+Feel free to easily install it from there.
+However, for features as they roll out, or if you would like to make your own changes, feel free to follow these instructions to install it locally.

 1. Download or clone this repository.

-2. Type npm install in project directory
+2. Type npm install in project directory.

-3. Type npm run build to build the dist folder
+3. Type npm run build to build the dist folder (requires npm).

 4. Open Chrome and navigate to chrome://extensions/.